vjeffrey/sample-frogger-game/README.md

 - The `index.html` file has the code for the beginning selection screen.
 - Most of the app logic is in `js/app.js`, and the images should be placed in the images folders (and references to images updated).
 - To change colors or the font, take a look at `css/style.css`

+NOTE: this code is all borrowed from a Udacity course I took some 7 years ago, it was one of the projects in the course.